sippy/rtpproxy/README.md

 This proxy works as follows:

-- When SER receives INVITE reqiest, it extracts call-id from it and communicates it to the proxy via Unix domain socket.
+- When SER receives INVITE request, it extracts call-id from it and communicates it to the proxy via Unix domain socket.
 Proxy looks for an existing sessions with such id, if the session exists it returns UDP port for that session, if not, then it creates a new session, binds to a first empty UDP port from the range specified at the compile time and returns number of that port to a SER.
-After receiving reply from the proxy, SER replaces media ip:port in the SDP to point to the proxy and forwards reqiest as usually;
+After receiving reply from the proxy, SER replaces media ip:port in the SDP to point to the proxy and forwards request as usually;

 - when SER receives non-negative SIP reply with SDP it again extracts call-id from it and communicates it to the proxy.
 In this case the proxy